yudhisthereal/ROS2-Jazzy-Robotis-OP3-Convenient-Setup/README.md

-# 🛠️ ROS 2 Jazzy Installation Guide
+# 🛠️ ROS 2 Jazzy + ROBOTIS OP3 + Webots Installation Guide

-This guide will walk you through setting up **ROS 2 Jazzy Jalisco** on a supported Ubuntu 24.04 (Noble) or compatible system like Linux Mint 22.
+This guide walks you through setting up **ROS 2 Jazzy Jalisco** with **ROBOTIS OP3** packages and **Webots simulation** on Ubuntu 24.04 (Noble) or Linux Mint 22.
-The process is automated through shell scripts provided in this repository.
+The installation is automated using the provided shell scripts.

 ---